Clinical trials and cancer

 Clinical Immunodiagnostic and Research Laboratory iconThe Clinical Immunodiagnostic and Research Laboratory (CIRL) at the Medical College of Wisconsin provides comprehensive diagnostic services and innovative methods to detect, diagnose, and treat immunologic, hematologic and oncologic diseases.
 Because of its expertise, this lab processes samples from specialists nationwide.

-Through our extensive research program at Children’s, we participate in research developed by our own investigators as well as by our partners at leading programs across the country and trials through partnership with pharmaceutical companies.
+Through our extensive research program at Children’s, we participate in research developed by our investigators, our partners at leading programs across the country and trials through partnership with pharmaceutical companies.
 In addition, Children’s participates in trials through multiple consortia:

 • The Children’s Oncology Group (COG)